0

 Estimated Time: 8 Hours

 Hike to the highest peak in Big Bend National Park, Emory Peak.
-This long and strenuous hike is a serious undertaking, but everyone agrees that its worth the effort and one of the best hikes in Big Bend.
+This long and strenuous hike is a serious undertaking at over 10 miles, making it one of the most difficult, but worth-it day hikes in Big Bend.

 The first half of the trail is mostly shaded under trees, and the trail passes multiple primitive and backcountry campsites for those who want to make it a multi-day trek.
 Bears are frequently seen in this area, as well as the occasional mountain lion, so stay alert and consider carrying bear spray.